viodotcom/s3keyring/README.rst

     pip install git+https://github.com/InnovativeTravel/s3-keyring

-__NOTE:__ In Mac OS X El Capitan and later you may run into permission issues when running `pip install`.
+In Mac OS X El Capitan and later you may run into permission issues when running `pip install`.
 A workaround is to install `s3keyring` using::

     sudo -H pip install --ignore-installed git+https://github.com/InnovativeTravel/s3-keyring